 - Avoid running a production workload on a single VM.
 A single VM deployment is not resilient to planned or unplanned maintenance.
 Instead, put multiple VMs in an availability set or VM scale set, with a load balancer in front.

-- Specify the availability set when you provision the VM.
-Currently, there is no way to add a Resource Manager VM to an availability set after the VM is provisioned.
+- Specify an availability set when you provision the VM.
+Currently, there is no way to add a VM to an availability set after the VM is provisioned.
 When you add a new VM to an existing availability set, make sure to create a NIC for the VM, and add the NIC to the back-end address pool on the load balancer.
 Otherwise, the load balancer won't route network traffic to that VM.

 - Put each application tier into a separate Availability Set.
 In an N-tier application, don't put VMs from different tiers into the same availability set.
 VMs in an availability set are placed across fault domains (FDs) and update domains (UD).
 However, to get the redundancy benefit of FDs and UDs, every VM in the availability set must be able to handle the same client requests.